 - Pay for a company-wide subscription to an app like Talkspace™ so your employees have access to mental health professionals during online harassment.

-- Pay for a company-wide subscription to an app like Headspace™ or Pacifica™ so your employees can engage in anxiety-reducing practices and monitor their mental states during moments of harassment-related depression and anxiety.
+- Pay for a company-wide subscription to an app like Headspace™ or Sanvello™ so your employees can engage in anxiety-reducing practices and monitor their mental states during moments of harassment-related depression and anxiety.

 - Designate an empty office as a safe place for employees to go when they’re overwhelmed by online harassment and need a break.